GuadalupeBCM/python-practice/README.md

 # python-practice
-files and code for practicing with python
+files and code for practicing with Python